-Clio’s documentary film series grew out of the collaborative effort of a group of historians brought together to discuss history as presented on television and in documentaries.
+Clio’s documentary film proposals grew out of the collaborative effort of a group of historians brought together to discuss history as presented on television and in documentaries.
 During Clio’s three-day workshop, these scholars discussed the impact of television and feature films on shaping concepts of American history as well as their own experiences with film, both as historical consultants on a variety of documentaries and as teachers screening films for the classroom.
 All concurred that there is a critical need for high-quality documentaries which are engaging and educational, employing intellectual rigor as well as a compelling narrative.
 Focusing on the dearth of documentaries relating to women (other than biographies), workshop members developed a list of potential topics for a series on women’s history and a list of criteria for making films on historical women’s topics.

 Every time someone laughs at a classic Lucille Ball gag, there is an echo from the vaudeville stages of a hundred years ago.
 Each Dorothea Lange photograph contains the shadows of an unknown woman focusing her camera decades before.
 When Aretha Franklin or Bonnie Raitt sings, the influence of women pioneers in blues, country, and other American grass-roots music traditions is heard.
 Famous and anonymous, all of these women have been part of one of the great stories of the 20th century: the creation and evolution of American popular culture.